john-itcsolutions/cheirrs/README.md

      then, in worker-0,

      from the home directory, and go to your worker-1's address with port 1891 in a browser tab on your Host.
-If using multipass you may need to use the URL of
+Use the URL of

 `0.0.0.0:1891`